wdporter/i-am-that-vuepress/85-i-am-the-foundation-of-all-experience/readme.md

 **Q:**&ensp;Is not awareness a form of consciousness?

 **M:**&ensp;When the content is viewed without likes and dislikes, the consciousness of it is awareness.
 But still there is a difference between awareness as reflected in consciousness and pure awareness beyond consciousness.
-Reflected awareness, the sense ‘I am aware’ is the witness, while pure awareness is the essence of reality.
+Reflected awareness, the sense “I am aware” is the witness, while pure awareness is the essence of reality.
 The reflection of the sun in a drop of water is the reflection of the sun, no doubt, but not the sun itself.
 Between awareness reflected in consciousness as the witness and pure awareness there is a gap which the mind cannot cross.

 **Q:**&ensp;Does it not depend on the way you look at it?
 The mind says there is a difference.